This posts addresses basic on-site Search Engine Optimisation for WordPress based websites.

 Make your site visible to the search engines

-When you install WordPress there’s a question during the set up process that asks whether you want your site to be visible to the search engines.
+When you install WordPress there’s a question during the set up process that asks whether you want to discourage the search engines from indexing your site.

-I usually un-check this initially because I don’t want the search engines indexing the site until I’m ready for them.
+I usually check this initially because I don’t want the search engines indexing the site until I’m ready for them.

-*disallow command from the virtual robots.txt file that WordPress creates and the search engines will then crawl your site when they visit.
+That will edit the command in the virtual robots.txt file that WordPress creates and the search engines will then crawl your site when they visit.

 Set up your site META title, description and keywords

 If your theme doesn’t offer you SEO controls there are several good plugins that will.
-Here are some:
+Here are two:

 Installing any of those SEO plugins will give you the option of defining both the site-wide SEO settings and SEO settings post-by-post and page-by-page on your WordPress site.